swarmstack/swarmstack/README.md

 While you wait for the full ansible playbook release that will install the cluster for you including etcd, Portworx, Docker swarm, feel free to get a head-start by learning the DevOps stack itself, borrowed heavily from [stefanprodan/swarmprom](https://github.com/stefanprodan/swarmprom).
 You'll need to bring some kit of your own at the moment, namely install a 3-node cluster of physical or virtual nodes, each running Docker configured as a swarm with 1 or more managers, plus [etcd](https://docs.portworx.com/maintain/etcd.html) and [Portworx PX-Developer](https://docs.portworx.com/developer/) or PX-Enterprise _(or change pxd in docker-compose.yml to your persistent storage layer of choice)_.
 The instuctions below were tested on EL7 (RHEL/CentOS), but can be adapted to your linux distribution of choice.
 The inital release of ansible installation playbooks will focus on EL7, but support for CoreOS and ubuntu hosts will be added over time to the same playbooks.

+Before proceeding, make sure your hosts have their time in sync via NTP

 _Hint_: If installing [Portworx PX-Developer](https://docs.portworx.com/developer/), be sure to follow links to instead install portworx/px-dev as standalone OCI [runC](https://docs.portworx.com/runc/) containers on each node in order to eliminate circular dependancies between Docker and Portworx.
 Rather than setting the `$latest_stable` variable per instructions on that page (which returns a PX-Enterprise version), you can supply `portworx/px-dev` instead:

     # sudo docker run --entrypoint /runc-entry-point.sh \